Makar8000/kikoeru-translate-lrc/README.md

 - `DEEPL_API_KEY` - **Required**.
 The DeepL API Key.
 Requires a DeepL account, but creating your own key is free.
 You can find more information [here](https://support.deepl.com/hc/en-us/articles/360020695820).
 - `SOURCE_LANG` - The source language code you want to translate from.
 If it is unknown or you would prefer to have DeepL auto-detect it, you can delete this entirely.
 See [this article](https://developers.deepl.com/docs/resources/supported-languages#source-languages) for a list of supported language codes.
 - `TARGET_LANG` - The target language code you want to translate to.
 Defaults to `en-US` if not provided.
 See [this article](https://developers.deepl.com/docs/resources/supported-languages#target-languages) for a list of supported language codes.
-- `RJ_PATH` - The location of the folder that contains all of your lyric/subtitle files.
+- `RJ_PATH` - The location of the folder that contains all of your lyric/subtitle files that need to be translated.
 This path will be searched recursively.
 Defaults to `./queue` in the same directory if not provided.
 - `BAK_PATH` - The location of the folder where you want a backup of your lyric/subtitle files to be stored.
 Defaults to `./backup` in the same directory if not provided.
 - `OUT_PATH` - The location of the folder where you want your translated lyric/subtitle files to be stored.
 The folder structure of the files will be the same structure as the `RJ_PATH` folder.
 Defaults to `./output` in the same directory if not provided.